vector623/dev_intro/README.md

 ## Books

+Haven't read the first two, but they look alright at a glance.
+We can replace with something better later.

 1. [C#: Learn C# in One Day and Learn It Well.](https://www.amazon.com/dp/B016Z18MLG)
 2. [The C# Programming Yellow Book](https://www.amazon.com/dp/B00HNSGM9A)
 3. [Pro Git](https://git-scm.com/book/en/v2)